Your First Analysis

 TipReflection Questions

-1. Quality Control Decisions: - What QC thresholds are appropriate for your data? - Do you need additional filters (Hardy-Weinberg equilibrium, relatedness)? - How do you decide what’s “low quality” vs. “real signal”? - When should you be more vs. less stringent?
+1. Quality Control Decisions: - What QC thresholds are appropriate for your data? - Do you need additional filters (Hardy-Weinberg equilibrium, relatedness)? - How do you decide what’s “low quality” vs. “real biological signal”? - When should you be more vs. less stringent?

-5. Scaling to Your Data: - This tutorial used 500 samples × 2,000 SNPs - What if you have 50,000 samples × 500,000 SNPs? - Which steps become bottlenecks? - Where would you adjust block sizes, threads, or parameters?
+5. Scaling to Your Data: - This tutorial used 500 samples × 2,000 SNPs - What if you have 50,000 samples × 500,000 SNPs? - Which steps become bottlenecks? - How would you adjust nu, k, threads?

 13 What You’ve Learned

-Visualization: Scree plots and PCA plots
+Visualization: Scree plots and PCA scatter plots

 14 Next Steps